palakpatel311/chpl-test/README.md

 All together

 `mvn test -Dcucumber.options="-m --tags @runThis --tags ~@ignore"`

+To run UI Regression test

+`mvn test -Dcucumber.options="-m "--tag @Regression"`

+To run API Regression test

+`mvn test -Dcucumber.options="-m "--tag @RegressionAPI"`

+## Tags information:
+@Regression: for UI regression test
+@RegressionAPI: for API regression test

+@Before and @After hooks will only run for @Regression.
+If there are tags for which you want to run these hooks, add them in hooks.

 ## View Reports Reports generated after test run are saved at: